Lalaga Pasifika connections

 Koloa Artist Residency 2024

-Our Koloa resident artist Ebonie Fifita returns to Ngāmotu for a second residency period in April 2024, to progress and further develop work and connections with the Taranaki community towards the exhibition Lalaga: Fofola e Fala, opening at the Govett-Brewster Art Gallery in November 2024.
+Our Koloa resident artist Ebonie Fifita returned to Ngāmotu for a second residency period in April 2024, to progress and further develop work and connections with the Taranaki community towards the exhibition Lalaga: Fofola e Fala, opening at the Govett-Brewster Art Gallery in November 2024.

 Pasifika artists working on a Ngatu - tapa cloth - at the Govett-Brewster Art Gallery as part of the Koloa artist residency.